 Check out Orlando’s largest park

-For some of the best outdoor activities in Orlando, look no further than its many lakes and parks.
+The many lakes and parks offer some of the best outdoor activities in Orlando.
 Hours of fun can be had at Lake Eola Park, a 43-acre recreational area at the heart of downtown’s central business district.
 Here you can picnic along the shore, feed the swans and take rides in cute pedal-powered boats.
 Various performances and community events take place at the park’s amphitheater, and the lake’s iconic fountain lights up every night with a special lights show.
 There’s also a free farmers’ market on Sunday afternoons, and free outdoor yoga on Sunday mornings.

 Brush up on your tennis skills